How To Check An Ebook Before Publishing Your New Book

 But don’t skip one last check.

-With most self-publishing services like Amazon KDP, Apple, and Draft2Digital, you get to preview your ebook before you hit the publish button.
+With most self-publishing services like Amazon KDP, Apple, and Draft2Digital, you can preview your ebook before you hit the publish button.

 It’s your one last chance to ensure everything is right.
 So don’t rush it.
 Take your time and check every page, yes, again.